-World to Trump: Stand up against racism, neo-Nazis
+World to Trump: Stand up against racism

 Far-right groups around Europe have remained largely silent over the events in Charlottesville and ensuing backlash against Trump's comments.

-But Nigel Farage, the former leader of Britain's UK Independence Party and a Member of the European Parliament, backed Trump's argument that leftists were forcing the rewriting of US history through efforts to remove Confederate monuments and symbols from public spaces.
+But Nigel Farage, the former leader of Britain's UK Independence Party and a member of the European Parliament, backed Trump's argument that leftists were forcing the rewriting of US history through efforts to remove Confederate monuments and symbols from public spaces.
 It was one such initiative that brought white nationalists and others to Charlottesville to protest in a park that is home to a statue of Confederate Gen. Robert E. Lee.

 Commenting on a quote from Trump in which he asked whether statues of former President George Washington would also be taken down, since he was a former slave owner, Farage said: "I am very pleased @POTUS had made this point.
 We must not rewrite American history to suit the hard left."